New community and leisure facility in Houghton Regis

 • water conservation: through water saving devices on sanitary ware

-• materials selection: ensure that the Green Guide is consulted for responsive sourcing and embodied carbon
+• materials selection: the Green Guide has been consulted for responsive sourcing and embodied carbon

-• pollution emissions: mechanical and electrical plant to be selected with recognised and acceptable gas emission
+• pollution emissions: mechanical and electrical plant has been selected with recognised and acceptable gas emissions

 Parking and access

-How many parking spaces will the new community and leisure centre have?
+How many parking spaces will the new leisure and community centre have?

-The new centre will have an adjacent car park which is intended to provide 238 parking spaces, plus motorcycle and cycle parking.
+The new centre will have an adjacent car park with 238 parking spaces, plus motorcycle and cycle parking.
 The parking bays will include accessible bays close to the main entrance to the facility and electric vehicle charging points.

-Will the new community and leisure centre have an impact on traffic locally?
+Will the new leisure and community centre have an impact on traffic locally?

 The new centre will be a replacement for the existing facility, also located on the Kingsland Campus, which will be taken out of use once the new centre is open.
 As such, there shouldn't be a significant increase in the number of vehicles accessing the Kingsland Campus site as a large number of users will already be accessing the campus to use the current facilities.